luoluobuli/cse15l-lab-reports/Lab5/LabReport3.md

 plos/pmed.0020281.txt:23:        In the lonely and, at times, discouraging world of whistleblowing, we whistleblowers are plos/pmed.0020281.txt:35:        2005): “To leave the world a bit better, whether by a healthy child, a garden patch or a
 ```
+In this example, I used `grep -n` to find all files in **plos** directory that contain "world," and it also printed out the specific lines that include the word.
+It is useful because of the same reason.
+If I want to access the sentence in an article that contains "world" in plos directory and read its context, this command would help a lot.